 Specialists at Bangor University have developed an exercise programme called MOVE.
 The MOVE programme is specifically designed to help kidney patients improve their physical health and includes literature, posters and a series of short video clips showing some of the exercises you might like to try.
 Find out more at the MOVE website.

-We wanted to know what you’ve been doing at home to keep yourself fit.
-We asked five kidney patients, all of different ages and at different stages of CKD to demonstrate their own personal fitness routines in a short video, and explain what impact exercise has had on their life.
+During lockdown in 2020, we asked five kidney patients, all of different ages and at different stages of CKD, to demonstrate their own personal fitness routines in a short video, and explain what impact exercise has had on their life.

 What links them altogether is their commitment to participate in some form of regular, structured physical activity, albeit some more vigorously than others!
 But, as a consequence all have achieved a marked improvement in their overall state of physical and emotional health.

-Each video may be viewed below.
-Whatever one you decide to watch, we hope the videos demonstrate that exercise is fun and is well within the reach of us all.
+Each video can be viewed below.
+We hope the videos demonstrate that exercise is fun and is well within the reach of us all.

 Dr Sharlene Greenwood